NixOS/rfcs/rfcs/0145-doc-strings.md

 **Observing**: From a refactoring perspective, it might also be interesting to see how many conflicts the different formats would cause.

-nixpkgs comments:
+Nixpkgs comments:

 - `##` ~4k usages
 - `#` ~20k usages
 - `/*` ~6k usages
 - `/**` 160 usages

-Choosing `/**` or subsets would cause minor conflicts within current nixpkgs.
+Choosing `/**` or subsets would cause minor conflicts within current Nixpkgs.
 While this is NOT the main reason for the final decision, it MUST be considered.

 ## Just free text as a content format